ScriptWind/.github/profile/README.md

 ## 👋 Who We Are

 **Script Wind** is a software studio serving for global clients.
 Building **SaaS**, **CRMs/ERPs**, and **mobile/web apps** with a pragmatic, production mindset.
 We build powerful digital solutions that help businesses grow.
-From scalable mobile apps to high-performance websites, we turn your vision into reality with cutting-edge technology and creative excellence.
+From scalable mobile apps to high-performance websites, we turn your vision into reality with cutting-edge technology and creative excellence.#scriptwind

 > “Technology should empower people, not overwhelm them.”